 Changing Bell Mappings

 In a tower with sensors on all the bells, usually when ringing with the simulator you ring a bell in its natural position: if you want to ring the 3 in a method, you ring the real 3rd.
 However, there are times when you want to ring a particular bell, but have it sound as a different bell, say the tenor.
 Most commonly this is to allow a learner to ring a light bell while practising covering, or to practise using a heavy bell as treble, or to ring a bell that doesn't exist in your tower: the 9th in a 6-bell tower.
 You can easily do this with Abel.
 Select the composition and method you want to ring, then click the mouse on the bell you're going to ring (3rd), hold the button down, and drag to the bell you want to ring as (tenor) before releasing the mouse button.
-If the bells are displayed in a circle, you'll see that the bells move round so that the tenor is now in 3rd position; if the bells are displayed across the screen, you'll see that a line under the treble moves to the fourth, showing that the external 1st now sounds as fourth, and hence the third sounds as tenor.
+If you're using Moving Ringers in a line (see Options>ScreenAndPrint, a blue highlight shows which of the bells is now being rung by the external treble.
+If the bells are displayed in a circle, or as Moving Ringers in a crescent, you'll see that the pictures move round so that the tenor is now in 3rd position.
 When you start the simulator, the external 3rd will sound as the tenor.
-When you want to get the bells back to their normal positions, stop the simulator and click on the treble, which will move back to its "home" position.
+When you want to get the bells back to their normal mappings (external treble ringing Abel's treble, etc), stop the simulator and click on the treble, which will move back to its "home" position.
 (You can click it without stopping, if you haven't got call changes turned on.)

 If your tower has only one (or two) bells with sensors, you should normally configure these as bells 1 (and 2) in Options/External Bells.
 Now view them as being equivalent to ringing from the keyboard with the J (and F) key(s)..
 So if you want the (first) bell to sound as 4, say, just click the 4.

-When teaching learners, it can be useful to make some of the simulated bells ring silently, to make it easier for the learner to pick out her own bell sound.
-For example, when learning to ring rounds with the simulator, it can be useful if the learner rings the 2, with the simulator ringing 1 and 3 to give a gap to fit in, with 4/5/6 ringing silently, thus getting the rhythm of six bells without all the confusing notes!
-You can turn off and on the sound for each bell by right clicking it.
-A dialog appears with a check-box that you click to silence the bell, and click again to restore its sound.
+When teaching learners, it can be useful to stop Abel ringing some of the simulated bells, to make it easier for the learner to pick out her own bell sound.
+For example, when learning to ring rounds with the simulator, it can be useful if the learner rings the 2, with the simulator ringing 1 and 3 to give a gap to fit in, with 4/5/6 ringing unrung, thus getting the rhythm of six bells without all the confusing notes!
+You can stop Abel ringing a bell by right clicking it.
+A dialog appears with an "Abel Bell" check-box; remove the tick in this box to silence the bell, and tick it again to restore it.
 (The rest of the dialog contains striking controls for the bell.)

-The Reset and Reset All buttons in the dialog ensure that the current bell and all bells (respectively) are used as external bells: that is, they tick the Ext Bell checkbox(es).
+The Reset and Reset All buttons in the dialog ensure that the current bell and all bells (respectively) are used as Abel bells and external bells: that is, they tick the Abel Bell and Ext Bell checkboxes.

 Striking Display and Striking Summary

-When ringing with the simulator, you can turn on a real-time display of your striking: click the View menu and Striking Display.
+When ringing with the simulator, you can turn on a real-time display of your striking: click the View menu and Striking Display; this also turns on striking feedback in the title bar for each bell.
 When the simulator has stopped, you can examine a review of the striking, with a summary of the striking of the real bells.
 For details, see Monitoring and Reviewing Your Striking.